APCOvernight/huetry/README.md

 npm install -g huestatus huetry
 ```

 Create a .huerc file on your home directory, see [HueStatus Docs](https://www.npmjs.com/package/huestatus) for more info.
-Add an object like this to the modules array for each of the projects you want to monitor
+Add an object like this to the modules array for each of the projects you want to monitor:

 ```js
 {